Soccer stakes rise as Nike presses on Adidas' turf

 The Portuguese team’s Nike-sponsored red jerseys, set against the white Adidas jerseys worn by Germany, underscore how much headway Nike has made against Adidas, once the dominant brand for all things soccer.

-Adidas has been associated with soccer since the German company was founded in 1949.
+Adidas has been associated with soccer (called football outside North America) since the German company was founded in 1949.
 Nike, whose roots date back to the 1960s, did not enter the soccer business until 1994.
 Two years later, it scored an impressive goal when it signed Brazil’s national team to a sponsorship deal.

 “The Brazil deal gave presence and profile.
 It was also a signal of strategic intent,” said Simon Chadwick, professor of sports business strategy and marketing at Coventry University Business School in Coventry, England.